nanochess/ecsbasic/README.md

 ![image](shot0005.gif)

-The resulting value of this benchmark is meaningless, because the calculations exceed completely the floating-point precision.
+The PRINT of the benchmark exists only to stop your chronometer, because all these multiplications exceed the limits of the floating-point format.

 There are 26 variables (A-Z), 26 string variables (A$-Z$), and 26 unidimensional arrays (A-Z) requiring DIM first to declare them.